Ex-DOC official awaits order on dismissal request

-A month has passed and still no decision since arguments were heard in Joey Alan Acfalle Terlaje’s second request to dismiss the criminal charges filed against him.
+Joey Alan Acfalle Terlaje is awaiting the outcome of his second request to dismiss the criminal charges against him.

-Terlaje, a former Department of Corrections deputy director and local court marshal, appeared before Judge Alberto Tolentino on Tuesday to find out if the case is going to trial.
+Terlaje, a former Department of Corrections deputy director and local court marshal, appeared Tuesday before Superior Court of Guam Judge Alberto Tolentino to find out if the case is going to trial.

-Tolentino told the parties his decision and order has not yet been finalized.
+Tolentino told the parties his decision and order had not been finalized.

 He stands accused of exposing a woman to a risk of serious bodily injury at a barbecue in 2017, and ignoring and abusing his position as a government official in relation to a crime.
 Investigators alleged that Terlaje helped the then-mayor of Yona, Jesse Blas, when Blas allegedly beat his girlfriend and detained her for three days.